Brytni Sarpy: Personal life

-Sarpy's parents split when she was about 6 years old and Sarpy was primarily raised by her father.
+Sarpy's parents split when she was about six years old and Sarpy was primarily raised by her father.
 Sarpy is very close with her father, who suffers from Parkinson's disease.
 She has a younger half brother, Aiden through her father.
 Sarpy also has two other half brothers and a half sister on her mother's side.
 She got a rescue dog named Charlie for her birthday in 2012.
 Sarpy is also a pescatarian.
 She has opened up about her anxiety and depression on World Mental Health Day, October 10, 2018.

-Sarpy began dating her co-star Bryton James in May 2019.